gmc-code/PC-microbit-micropython/docs/breadboard_quizzes/Potentiometer_ordering.rst

 ------------------------------

 | Rearrange the code segments to create a multi-level signal routing system.
-| Usse 3 zone switches to handle low dial signals on Pin 0, middle dial signals on Pin 1, and high dial signals on Pin 8 sequentially while ensuring that only one zone is active at a time.
+| Use 3 zone switches to handle low potentiometer signals on Pin 0, middle potentiometer signals on Pin 1, and high potentiometer signals on Pin 8 sequentially while ensuring that only one zone is active at a time.

 .. ordering::
     :theme: light: